adrianlzt/cerebro/programacion/python/decoradores.md

 Decorators are applied once, at function definition time.
 Annotating a function definition x with a decorator @d is equivalent to defining x, then, immediately afterward, having x = d(x).
 Decorating a function with @d and @e, in that order, is equivalent to performing x = d(e(x)) after the function's definition.
+No tienen porque retornar una función

 Con los decorades tenemos ciertas limitaciones.
 Para estos casos mirar functools.md wrappers

 Ejemplo simple: